Food

 GET INVENTIVE ABOUT FOOD

-There are lots of creative ways to save your food, preserve them in different forms such as stocks, jam, pickle, soups, dehydrate etc. are a few techniques.
+There are lots of creative ways to save your food, preserve them in different forms such as stocks, jams, pickles, or soups or dehydrate it.

 Switch to Urban Food Production